Privacy Policy

 Do Not Track Signals

-We do not currently support Do Not Track (“DNT”) browser signals.
+We do not respond to legacy Do Not Track (“DNT”) browser signals.
 You can enable or disable DNT in your browser settings, but our tracking behaviour will not change in response to a DNT signal.
-You can manage your tracking preferences through our cookie consent settings instead.
+We honour Global Privacy Control (GPC) opt-out preference signals where our consent tools support them, as described in United States State Privacy Rights above.
+You can also manage your tracking preferences through the consent options described in this policy.

 Our Service may contain links to external websites.
 We do not control and assume no responsibility for their content or privacy policies.
 We encourage you to read the privacy policy of every website you visit.